Asteski/SylphyHornPlus/README.md

 SylphyHornPlus is Virtual Desktop Tools for Windows 11 and 10.
 Provides global hotkeys, switching notification, change background and several functions to virtual desktop.

-This app is a fork of SylphyHornPlusWin11 with better support for Windows 11 and additional features.
+This app is a fork of SylphyHornPlusWin11 with a new feature - Taskbar Deskband, among other features and improvements.
-New features are below:
+New features are listed below:

 * Taskbar Deskband
   * Display virtual desktop information, including the desktop number, name, and total desktop count in taskbar.